 Click the button below to check prices and availability for Coral Springs Resort, Abbey Inn and others on TripAdvisor.com.

 Why stay here?
 Cedar City makes a good base for visiting Zion and Bryce Canyon, plus Cedar Breaks and Brian Head.
 It's on Interstate 15 and is home to the Utah Shakespeare Festival and Southern Utah University.

 Cedar City is 3,000 feet higher than St. George, so it is usually about ten degrees cooler (Fahrenheit).
 For that reason, I prefer Cedar City in the summer and St. George in the winter.

 We usually stay in Cedar City because we have family here.
-My favorite place to stay in Cedar City is Abbey Inn.
-In addition to traditional motel rooms, this Abbey Inn has vacation homes as well.
+My favorite place is Abbey Inn.
+In addition to traditional motel rooms, this Abbey Inn has vacation homes.
 You get the space and comfort of a house, with the convenience and amenities of the hotel – including the indoor pool and complimentary breakfast.

 We shared Abbey Inn's “Serenity Place” with my sister's family a few years ago, and it was great.
 This home sleeps 10.